xGoldaxe/insaneTransition/README.md

 <div id="exampleWrapper" class="itrans--wrapper"></div>
 ```

-You must choose a width and height to your wrapper (or it wont work).
+You must chose a width and height to your wrapper (or it wont work).